 Perhaps you’ve already started thinking about everything you’ll want to do during medical school to prepare for residency.
 This isn’t unusual when you consider the Association of American Medical Colleges (AAMC) residency timeline starts during year one.
 You can concentrate on fostering relationships with instructors who could write future letters of recommendation, or planning summer internships to start building your resume.

 There’s some good news for those starting their residency journey at SGU.
-Of the eligible 2019 students and graduates who applied for US residency positions, 93 percent obtained one at the time of graduation.
-Altogether, SGU students and graduates secured 978 residency placements across the US and Canada in 2019.
+Of the eligible US 2020 graduates who applied for US residency positions, 95 percent obtained one at the time of graduation.* Altogether, SGU graduates secured 1,124 residency placements across the US and Canada in 2020.**

 2. You can take advantage of financing opportunities